-A short appeal period is provided during which a suspended students can file a written appeal with the academic appeals committee, which takes final action at meetings in January, May, and August.
-An appeal letter should address why the student failed to make Satisfactory Academic Progress (SAP) and why another chance is justified.
+A short appeal period is provided during which a suspended student can file a written appeal with the academic appeals committee, which takes final action at meetings in January, May, and August.
+An appeal letter should be sent to the Registrar and address why the student failed to make Satisfactory Academic Progress (SAP) and why another chance is justified.

-- Include documentation describing unusual or mitigating circumstances that contributed to academic failure, such as injury, illness, death of a relative, or other special circumstances. - · Describe what has changed that would now allow the student to succeed. - Contain an academic plan prepared with the Academic Resource and Writing Center, showing how the student will meet SAP standards by a specific time.
+- Include documentation describing unusual or mitigating circumstances that contributed to academic failure, such as injury, illness, death of a relative, or other special circumstances. - · Describe what has changed that would now allow the student to succeed. - Contain an academic plan prepared with the Academic Success Center, showing how the student will meet SAP standards by a specific time.